wgy1027/postFireSeverityAssessment/forestFire.md

 higher slopes increase the rate of spread and intensity, but usually reduce the residence time of fire.
-Burn severity is expected to be more severe in coniferous forests than in broadleaved forests [[Fernandes et al. 2010](Fernandes2010)].
+Burn severity is expected to be more severe in coniferous forests than in broadleaved forests [[Fernandes et al. 2010](#Fernandes2010)].
 The pre-fire tree species composition could play an important role in determining post-fire reflectance and recovery and, subsequently, burn severity [[Dragozi et al., 2016](#Dragozi2016)].
-Even more, the season of the year when each fire takes place is expected to influence the initial fire severity, and delayed vegetation response.
+Even more, the season of the year when each fire takes place is expected to influence the initial fire severity, and delayed vegetation response [[Fernandes et al., 2017](#Fernandes2010)].

 # Reference:

 <span id="Valor2017">[Valor2017] Valor, T., Olabarria, J., Pique, M., Casals, P., 2017.
 The effects of burning season and severity on the mortality over time of Pinus nigra spp. salzmannii (Dunal) Franco and P. sylvestris L. For.
 Ecol.
 Manag.
 406, 172–183.</span>

-<span id="Fernandesf2010">[Fernandes2010] Fernandes, P.M., Luz, A., Loureiro, C., 2010.
+<span id="Fernandes2010">[Fernandes2010] Fernandes, P.M., Luz, A., Loureiro, C., 2010.
 Changes in wildfire severity from maritime pine woodland to contiguous forest types in the mountains of northwestern Portugal.
 For.
 Ecol.
 Manag.
 260, 883–892. https://doi.org/10.1016/j.foreco.2010.06.008. </span>

 <span id="Dragozi2016">[Dragozi2016] Dragozi, E., Gitas, I.Z., Bajocco, S., Stavrakoudis, D.G., 2016.
 Exploring the relationship between burn severity field data and very high resolution GeoEye images: the Case of the 2011 Evros wildfire in Greece.
 Rem.
 Sens.
 8. https://doi.org/10.3390/rs8070566. </span>